ikmb-denbi/genome-annotation/docs/installation.md

 ### A. (Bio-) Conda

-Most of the required programs are available as [bioconda packages](https://bioconda.github.io/recipes.html) for easy installation.
+All of the required programs are available as [bioconda packages](https://bioconda.github.io/recipes.html) for easy installation.
 All you need to do is install the corresponding miniconda2 for your system:

 [miniconda2 installer](https://repo.continuum.io/miniconda/)